reevald/tfdf-ft-pipeline/README.md

 ### Cloud Environment (with Continuous Training)

-1. Setup Bucket in Google Cloud Storage and upload data into GCS, this process should be handled by ETL process, but for now, we can use src/data_to_gcs.ipynb to upload `sample_local_data` manually.
+1. Set up a bucket in Google Cloud Storage and upload data into GCS.
+This process should be handled by the ETL process, but for now, we can use `src/data_to_gcs.ipynb` to manually upload `sample_local_data`.
-2. Enable related-Vertex AI, Artifact Registry API and Cloud Build API to use these services.
+2. Enable the related Vertex AI, Artifact Registry API, and Cloud Build API to use these services.
-3. To run pipeline with Vertex AI we can:
+3. To run the pipeline with Vertex AI, we can:
-    - Manually by submit job with `src/interactive_run_vertex_ai.ipynb`
+    - Manually submit a job using `src/interactive_run_vertex_ai.ipynb`
-    - Automatically (Continuous Training) with triggering GitHub Actions (Compile and Run pipeline) the result can be checked in Google Cloud Storage.
+    - Automatically (Continuous Training) by triggering GitHub Actions (Compile and Run pipeline).
+The result can be checked in Google Cloud Storage.

     <p align="center">
       <img src="assets/success-training.png" alt="training-successful" />